suhailmshah/Coding-Assignment/README.md

 # Coding-Assignment

-Please find the code inside the file
+The code inside the file 'Coding_assignment.ipnyb' implement three strategies and backtests them on the given data.